cogawi/resume/resume.md

 ## DISCRETE LATTICE INDUSTRIES, Seattle, WA&#9;*2021*

 ### Mechanical Engineer
-- Produced trade studies regarding the use of lattice structure in a wind turbine blade.
+- Produced trade studies on the use of a lattice framework to support on-site manufaturing of wind turbine blades.
 - Conducted FEA analysis in Ansys to determine optimal structural parameters.
 - Developed Python and MATLAB scripts for structural calculations and Ansys postprocessing.